 Probate is the legal process in which the courts decide how a deceased person’s assets will be distributed when there is no will.
 It is also used to determine the validity of one’s will.
 Avoiding or simplifying the probate process is one of the biggest reasons why people create an estate plan because it is known to be time-consuming, expensive, and complicated.
 An attorney can help you establish a strong estate plan that expresses your wishes and will hold up in court.

 If you have more questions about estate planning, do not hesitate to reach out to our team.
-Contact us at (303) 647-4245 today to schedule your consultation.
+Contact us at (303) 647-4245 today to schedule your free consultation.